obsolescence/pidp10/README.md

 ## 4. Using terminals on a Linux laptop to connect with the PiDP-10

 Install https://github.com/obsolescence/rpdp on your X86 Linux machine (Windows 11 with WSL also works).
-After installing that, `./r****pdp tvcon` will  connect your Knight TV to the PiDP-10.
+After installing that, `rpdp tvcon` will  connect your Knight TV to the PiDP-10.
 Note: rpdp will work on raspberry Pi's as well.